zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 **Error message**: `Error occurred during quantization aware training (QAT) import [...]
 Could not determine a unique scale for the quantization!`.

-**Cause**: This error is a due to missing quantization operators in the model that is imported as a quantized aware training model.
+**Cause**: This error occurs when the model imported as a quantized-aware training model lacks quantization operators.
 See [this guide](../deep-learning/fhe_friendly_models.md) on how to use Brevitas layers.
-This error message is generated when not all layers take inputs that are quantized through `QuantIdentity` layers.
+This error message indicates that some layers do not take inputs quantized through `QuantIdentity` layers.

 A common example is related to the concatenation operator.
 Suppose two tensors `x` and `y` are produced by two layers and need to be concatenated: